teivah/tourniquet/README.md

 # Tourniquet

-Tourniquet manages a thread-safe pool of gRPC connections to handle gRPC client-side load-balancing in Go.

-It does not rely on DNS as it may cause some problems with Kubernetes.
-Especially in the event of scaling the number of replicas.

-The principle is to set a desired pool size a TTL for each connection.
-Once the TTL is reached, it will force to recreate a connection.

-It allows handling gRPC load-balancing and discoverability [without tears and without a service mesh](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/).
+gRPC load-balancing on Kubernetes can be painful: https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/

+Instead of having to rely on a service-mesh, a cheap alternative is to manage client-side load balancing.
+In Kubernetes, we have to configure a Service on top of a Pod.
+Then, with Tourniquet we can create a pool of gRPC connections and a max TTL.
+Each connection created is associated to the TTL specified.
+Once the TTL is reached, the stale connection will be closed and recreated.
+It allows querying again the service and potentially _discover_ new replica instances.

+This is a cheap and race-safe solution to handle gRPC load balancing on Kubernetes.